Kadamattathu Kathanar (TV series)

-Kadamattathu Kathanar is an Indian Malayalam-language supernatural drama television series that originally aired on Asianet from 2004 to 2005.
-Asianet retelecast the series on Asianet Plus from March 2016.
-Prakash Paul plays the title character.
+Kadamattathu Kathanar is an Indian Malayalam-language supernatural drama television series that originally aired on Asianet from 2004 to 2005, with Prakash Paul portraying the title character of Kathanar.
+The series was rebroadcast on Asianet Plus beginning in March 2016.

 Synopsis

-Kadamattathu Kathanar (an oriental Syriac priest of Kadamattom Church) also known as Kadamattathachan (Father Kadamattom) is a legendary priest from the 9th century AD who is believed to have possessed supernatural powers and whose legends are closely related to the beginning of the Kadamattom Church, one of the oldest church buildings that still exists in Kerala the land of Saint Thomas Christians.
+Kadamattathu Kathanar, also known as Kadamattathachan ("Father of Kadamattom"), was a legendary 9th-century Oriental Syriac priest of the Kadamattom Church, one of the oldest surviving churches in Kerala associated with the Saint Thomas Christians.

-Despite having learned sorcery from a mysterious and powerful source, Kathanar performed most of his feats by deriving power directly from God, through a direct prayer, invoking the Holy Spirit.
-This made him invulnerable to most sorcerers of the era.
+Kathanar was said to have learned sorcery from a mysterious source and to have possessed supernatural powers.
+However, it was more generally believed that Kathanar performed most of his feats through divine power, invoking the Holy Spirit through prayer and thereby making him invulnerable to other sorcerers.